Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 No brand loyalty.
 Just matching tools to outcomes.

-Theory only goes so far.
+It means switching tools mid-task based on what each one does best.
 Let me show you what this looks like day to day.

 The sticky sidebar